RemainingToast/BaritonePlus/usage.md

 # Usage Guide

-Alto Clef has a variety of commands, settings and modes.
+Bartione+ has a variety of commands, settings and modes.
 This will give users an overview on how to use the bot.

 Keep in mind this project is still in rapid development.
 A lot of features are placeholders and a work in progress.